-The faculty members of the Department of Biochemistry comprise an ideal blend of biochemists, biophysicists, and chemists who collaborate to identify and improve bioactive molecules for such purposes as fighting cancer, Alzheimer’s disease, and other neurodegenerative disorders.
+The faculty members of the Department of Biochemistry comprise an ideal blend of biochemists, biophysicists, and chemists who collaborate to identify and improve bioactive molecules for such purposes as fighting cancer, parasitic disease, and other neurodegenerative disorders.

-The Department’s annual retreat in New Braunfels, Texas, provides a relaxing atmosphere for members to keep up with each others’ work.
+The Department’s retreat provides a relaxing atmosphere for members to keep up with each others’ work.

 The Chen Lab studies the synthesis and design of medically important small molecules.
 We develop new methods and strategies for natural-product synthesis, and design small molecules that modulate cellular functions.
 We seek to advance the technologies for small-molecule synthesis and develop new drugs for treating cancer and immune diseases.

 The Chuang Lab focuses on structure, function, and regulation of mitochondrial protein machines and their clinical ramifications.
 We currently use structure-based design to develop a new generation of small-molecule inhibitors specific for mitochondrial pyruvate dehydrogenase kinases (PDKs) and branched-chain α-ketoacid dehydrogenase kinase (BDK).
 These kinase inhibitors have shown good promise in promoting oxidation of glucose and of branched-chain amino acids, while reducing lipogenesis in animal models for obesity and type 2 diabetes.